-So, have some holy water at the ready, grab some popcorn, and get ready for the most terrifying flicks the streaming service has to offer.
-From age-old classics to the latest modern spooky hits, we’ve left no murderous stone unturned, so sit back and let the nightmare fuel take hold.
-Here are the best horror movies on Netflix right now.
+So, have some holy water at the ready, grab some popcorn, and prepare for the most terrifying film the streaming service has to offer.
+We’ve left no murderous stone unturned, from age-old classics to the latest modern spooky hits, so sit back and let the nightmare fuel take hold.
+Here are the best Netflix horror movies.

 - The Conjuring